 The Oxford Dictionary defines the term ‘Gaydar’ as: “The supposed ability of homosexuals to recognise one another by means of very slight indications.”

 The origins of the word Gaydar aren’t particularly clear, but it’s a pretty ingenious mash-up of the words gay and radar that seems to have first appeared sometime in the late-80s and embedded itself into popular culture in the 90s.

 Is there any science to being able to tell if someone is gay?

-But is there any truth to the concept of having a Gaydar?
+Is there any truth to the concept of having a Gaydar?
 As queer people, do we have an inbuilt intuition?
 Are we able to interpret verbal and physical indicators in order to recognise what we have in common, even in the most closeted of situations?

 Perhaps surprisingly, there’s been quite a bit of scientific study to try and assess whether you can tell if a person is LGBTQ just by what they outwardly present to the world.
 This type of research is generally categorised as Physiognomy.

 Physiognomy was particularly popular in the 19th century, but then fell out of favour as it was frequently used for racist stereotyping.
 However, in recent years – with the rise of research into artificial intelligence – there’s been renewed interest in the field of Physiognomy and trying to determine what we can learn from the outward appearance of each other.
 However, no one has really been able to come up with any hard evidence about how to objectively determine if someone is gay.

 Are all queers the same?

 We all know that the LGBTQ community is incredibly diverse – we come in all shapes and sizes.
 Sure, there’s lots of things that we have in common, but we definitely don’t all look the same.

 Means Happy is part of the Gaydar family, so it’s a word that we love and that we’re proud to identify with.
 It feeds our X-Men fantasies that we’re somehow building a Cerebro machine to help connect and bring together LGBTQ people around the world.